British Red Cross community heroes: four volunteers tell their stories

 Interested in becoming a British Red Cross community reserve volunteer?

-Since the COVID-19 crisis, more people are in need of help than ever before.
 If you'd like to support your local community, why not sign up as a community reserve volunteer?
 No specialist skills are needed and you could make a very real difference to those who need it most.
 Find out more about how to sign up here.

 For more information about British Red Cross and their Kindness will keep us together campaign visit their website.